Questions about the 5-Year Service Plan and 10-Year Outlook

-How does the 5-Year Service Plan & 10-Year Outlook fit into the TTC’s many other ongoing and future projects?
+How does the 5-Year Service Plane & 10-Year Outlook fit into the TTC’s many other ongoing and future projects?

 The service improvements proposed through this Plan will help prepare for when major capital projects come on line over the next decade, such as the Eglinton Crosstown LRT and Finch West LRT.
 There are many other major capital projects planned, and when combined with our service improvements in the shorter term, the TTC will be in an even stronger position to meet our customers’ (and future customers’) needs.